 Other items to look out for when applying are account performance.
 You need to keep your current account in surplus and not be overdrawn in the last 6 months.
 Also high credit card usage and persistent borrowings can count against you.
 A common mis-conception is that paying high rent will count against you – this is not true as it actually demonstrates to the Banks your ability to service property repayments.

 Try also to have a consistent savings record.
 Each month put aside as much as you consistently can afford.
 It’s no good saving a large amount for three months and then having to use some of these savings to cover expenses in month 4.
-Contact Pangea Mortgages and we can draw up a plan that will help you reach your savings target.
+Contact Pangea Mortgages and we can draw up a plan that will help you reach your savings target

 It will just take a few minutes to find out how much money you can save!
 We help you achieve your property goals.

-We have not only the most friendly and helpful staff , but we also have highly qualified advisors who can help you with all of your financial needs.
+We have not only friendly and helpful staff , but we also have highly qualified advisors who can help you with all of your financial needs.
 We are also happy to have a long chat with you on where property prices are going and how you can best position yourself to take advantage.
 We will run through all the questions you have about the process and love breaking down the complicated Banking jargon to make it easy for you to understand and compare the offers out there.
 We are a mortgage broker Dublin based, but we have our own revolutionary mortgage platform that allows us to cover all areas of the country.

 We are happy to take an initial consultation over Zoom , Teams or just the phone if you feel more comfortable and you can then upload all your documents onto our lending platform- this cuts out all the trips back and forward with bundles of paper – its all digital with Pangea Mortgages!
-We are the leading mortgage brokers Ireland.
+We are technologically a leading mortgage brokers Ireland.

 If you are a first time buyer, you will need a 10% deposit.
 For a second and subsequent buyers you will need 20% of the value of the property.
 The reason the Central Bank has a deposit requirement is to stop a customer from falling into negative equity – this is where the property is worth less than the mortgage.